hackclubium/Vertex/README.md

 | macOS | `Vertex-macos-installer.dmg` |
 | Linux | `Vertex-linux-installer.tar.gz` |

-Portable updater binaries are also included in each release.
-Vertex checks for new GitHub releases on startup.
-Press `F12` to install an update -- it launches `VertexUpdater`, swaps the portable binary, and restarts.
+Each release also has portable updater binaries.
+Vertex checks for new releases on startup, and you can press `F12` to install one.
+It launches `VertexUpdater`, swaps the binary, and restarts.

-## Profile Data
+## Where Profile Data Lives

-Profile and cache folders are created on first launch:
+On first launch, Vertex creates profile and cache folders:

 | Platform | Profile | Cache |
 |---|---|---|